Fortinet black logo

 A typical topology for deploying this example design is as follows:

-FortiSASE security points of presence and the organization’s FortiGate hubs form a traditional hub-and-spoke topology that supports the Fortinet autodiscovery VPN (ADVPN) configuration.
+FortiSASE security PoPs and the organization’s FortiGate hubs form a traditional hub-and-spoke topology that supports the Fortinet autodiscovery VPN (ADVPN) configuration.
 ADVPN is an IPsec technology that allows a traditional hub-and-spoke VPN’s spokes to establish dynamic, on-demand, direct tunnels, known as shortcut tunnels, between each other to avoid routing through the topology's hub device.

 FortiSASE remote users may access private resources behind FortiGate hub(s) directly through FortiSASE to hub(s) IPsec tunnels.
 If a private resource is behind an organization’s spoke device, they may connect directly to that resource through an on-demand, direct, and dynamic ADVPN tunnel.
 Therefore, the SPA use cases with FortiGate hubs only allow traffic to be initiated from FortiSASE spokes to FortiGate spokes.